SandJS/examples/docs/getting-started.md

 ## How grains work

-- A grain is an node module that exports a class extending `SandGrain` found in the [sand-grain](https://github.com/pocketly/sand-grain) module.
+- A grain is a node module that exports a class extending `SandGrain` found in the [sand-grain](https://github.com/pocketly/sand-grain) module.
-- The class implements member functions `init`, `start`, and `shutdown` callbacks which are invoked by the Sand Application.
-These callbacks may be used to load and dispose of any resources that the plugin provides to the application.
+- The class implements member functions `init`, `start`, and `shutdown` which are invoked by the Sand Application during its lifecycle.
+These hooks load and dispose of any resources that the plugin provides to the application.
 - In the `init()` hook, the grain loads it's config and sets it on the grain instance.
-- During the `init` stage of the application, the Sand application creates a new instance of the grain, and sets it on the application instance so that it may be accessed from any file in the application in the syntax `sand.customGrain`.
+- During the `init` stage of the application, the Sand application creates a new instance of the grain, and sets it on the application instance.
+This means that the grain instance may be accessed from any file in the application using the syntax `sand.customGrain`.
+- Every grain documents it's
+	- Configuration file name (i.e. `config/custom-grain.js`)
+	- Configuration options (i.e. `{ key1: "value1", ... }`)
+	- Global reference (i.e. `sand.customGrain`)
+	- If a "grain" doesn't document these, then bug the "grain" developer to document them or look at the grain source.

 ## How to use grains